3 Ways to Prep for Your High-Reliability Class 3 Electronics Project

 This is basically the “get what you pay for” class.
 These electronics are held to the lowest standard of quality and thus are usually found in cheap, high-volume productions.

 Some electronics manufacturers don’t even bother with the class one category.
 Matric and Dynamic, for example, do not make electronics in class one.
-All boards manufactured through our facilities are either Class 2 or Class 3, both due to the nature of the markets we serve and our dedication to product quality.
+All boards manufactured through our facilities are either Class 2 or Class 3, due to the nature of the markets we serve and our dedication to product quality.

 In other words, these are items where an early life cycle failure would have you red-faced and slamming your fist, but wouldn’t put your life at risk.